🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 In DFT calculations of magnetic materials, spin-up (↑) and spin-down (↓) electrons are treated separately (spin-polarized calculation).

-Electron density is decomposed into spin components:
+The electron density is decomposed into spin components:

 $$ n(\mathbf{r}) = n_\uparrow(\mathbf{r}) + n_\downarrow(\mathbf{r}) $$